-Official Fellow; Financial Tutor; Tutor; Director of Studies in Geography
+Official Fellow; Financial Tutor; Tutor

-Reader in Human Geography
+Professor of Human Geography

-Alex Jeffrey is a political geographer with a particular interest in processes of state building, the geographies of war crimes trials and the contested nature of citizenship in divided societies.
+Alex Jeffrey is a political and legal geographer with a particular interest in processes of state building, the geographies of war crimes trials and the contested nature of citizenship in divided societies.
 Much of Alex's empirical work has focused on the former Yugoslavia, recently examining the establishment of the War Crimes Chamber in Sarajevo.

 Alex’s research has focused on the governance of post-conflict environments and the role of nongovernmental organizations in fostering democracy.
 His research has predominantly examined the case of Bosnia and Herzegovina and involved numerous periods of residential fieldwork.
 In 2013 he published The Improvised State: Sovereignty, Performance and Agency in Dayton Bosnia in the RGS-IBG Book Series (Oxford: Wiley-Blackwell).
 Recently he was principal investigator on a two-year research project funded by the UK Economic and Social Research Council (RES-061-25-0479, £267 248) examining the nature of public outreach programmes from the War Crimes Chamber of the Court of Bosnia and Herzegovina.
-He is also participating (as a Research Fellow) on a five-year European Research Council Advanced Grant entitled Youth Experiences of Citizenship in Divided Societies: Between Cosmopolitanism, Nation, and Civil Society (Principal Investigator Professor Lynn Staeheli, Durham University).
+He is also participating (as a Research Fellow) on a five-year European Research Council Advanced Grant entitled Youth Experiences of Citizenship in Divided Societies: Between Cosmopolitanism, Nation, and Civil Society (Principal Investigator Professor Lynn Staeheli, University of Arizona).
 Lists of recent publications can be found on his Department of Geography website.